dylanclarke890/javascript-utils/README.md

 ## Maths

+Various maths utilities.

 ### Bitwise

+- checkNthBitOn: Check a bit is on in a number.
+- toggleNthBit: Toggle a bit of a number.
 - turnNthBitOff: Turn a bit of a number off.
 - turnNthBitOn: Turn a bit of a number on.
-- toggleNthBit: Toggle a bit of a number.
-- checkNthBitOn: Check a bit is on in a number.

 ### Conversions

 - binaryToDecimal: Convert binary to decimal.
+- convertBytes: Convert bytes to a human readable string (i.e 1337 = 1.34kB).
 - decimalToBinary: Convert decimal to binary.
-- convertBytes: Convert bytes to a human readable string (i.e 1337 = 1.34kB).

 ### Hash

-- revisionHash: Create a hash for file revving.
 - hashArrayOfStrings: Compute the hash of an array of strings.
 - hashString: Compute the hash of a string.
 - hashStringSinglePass: A one-pass algorithm to compute the hash of a series of unique strings incrementally.
 - hashSumOfIntArray: Compute the hash of an array of ints.
 - md5Hex: Create a MD5 hash with hex encoding.
 Suitable for use in the browser when used with a bundler.
+- revisionHash: Create a hash for file revving.

 ### Math

-- round: Rounds a number.
-- sum: Sum two or more numbers.
 - integerDivision: Integer division (without remainder).
 - isEven: Check if a value is even.
 - isOdd: Check if a value is odd.
 - proportion: Convert a source value of a source range to a value that is proportional in another destination range.
+- round: Rounds a number.
+- sum: Sum two or more numbers.

 ### Random

+- randomFromRange: Get a random number between two values.
+- randomHslColor: Generate a random HSL color.
 - randomNumber: Get a random number up to a value.
-- randomFromRange: Get a random number between two values.
 - randomValue: Get a random value from an array.
 - shuffleArr: Shuffle an array.
 Ensures the array has been shuffled before returning.
-- randomHslColor: Generate a random HSL color.
 - uniqueRandom: Generate consecutively unique numbers.
 - uniqueRandomFromArray: Get consecutively unique values from an array.